Adrianjewell91/how-to-code/README.md

     How many of the users emails do we want to return?

 A computer programmer must also answer these questions before building the application.
 Why is that?
 Well, it’s because these questions have more than one answer.
 Thus, the engineer must decide the answer, and there may be more questions worth asking and answering.
 Given the fact of the matter, one might notice that these questions are slightly more specific than the first questions that were asked earlier.
 Therefore, they fall under the category of “TEST CASES” rather than “CLARIFYING THE QUESTION,” but as iterated before: both categories are very closely related to each other.
-Writing these tests cases is extremely important, perhaps the most important part of computer programming, and later on this in this course, the reader will find an outline of strategies to ensure the finding of all test cases for a problem.
+Writing these tests cases is extremely important, perhaps the most important part of computer programming.

 At this point, it is my hope that this introduction has made the reader interested in the process of software engineering.
 The reader also may also notice that the problem solver hasn't done any coding yet.
 That is intentional, because this text's goal is to teach the process of computer programming, and computer programming actually starts with this process of trying to understand the problem as clearly as possible.
 Once the programmer understands the problem, then he or she will begin steps  more related to coding: two through six.
 The remaining portion of this introduction with walk through the remaining steps, but in order to do necessitates the switching gears (a little bit).